 The project’s impact on transient voltage stability is expected for a project located in a load area.
 If there is any adverse impact, dynamic reactive compensation such as SVC or STATCOM will be required.
 The SVC/STATCOM will be required to control the high-side voltage of the main transformers at the project with a droop to coordinate with other adjacent dynamic reactive resources.
 The IESO will provide both voltage and droop settings for this voltage control system.
 EMT model will be required for the SVC/STACOM.

 The project’s impact on generator rotor angle stability is expected for a project located in a generation area.
-The generation area is generally a perfect location for large computational loads.
+The generation area is generally a perfect location for LCLs.
 However, switching to UPS supply during transients may have adverse effects on the rotor angle stability.
 If there are any unacceptable adverse impact, the voltage/time settings for switching to UPS supply shall be investigated.
 After the fault is cleared, the load shall be switched to the system supply as fast as possible.
 Further generation rejection may be employed if needed.
 When generation rejection is employed, the same amount of load at the project shall also be switched to its backup generation supply and not reconnected to the system without the IESO’s approval.

 Interface/Interties